 Who We Are

-“CEPA started out as a certification program,” Palmer explains.
-“Mark wanted us to educate the doctors about certain standards and protocols, and how to prevent chiropractors from stepping on toes and teach them how to build relationships with athletes and trainers including the entire team medical staff.”
+“CEPA started as a certification program,” Palmer explains.
+“Mark wanted us to educate the doctors about certain standards and protocols, and how to prevent chiropractors from stepping on toes and teach them how to build relationships with athletes and trainers, including the entire team medical staff.”
 The “continuity of care” concern figured largely in the birth of CEPA.
-Inconsistencies in care and communication when interacting with the team sports medicine specialists by some chiropractors left many head trainers wary of allowing chiropractors entry into player’s health care.
+Inconsistencies in care and communication when interacting with the team sports medicine specialists by some chiropractors left many head trainers wary of allowing chiropractors entry into players’ health care.
 CEPA was born out of these frustrations.

 Recognizing that chiropractic is a valuable asset that complements the expertise of the team medical physicians and athletic trainers, the PHCS strives to educate those professionals as to the separate and distinct services and talents that a doctor of chiropractic can provide.
-This inclusion will create a synergy where everyone benefits, the sports medicine staff, the team, the organization and especially the athlete!
+This inclusion will create a synergy where everyone benefits, the sports medicine staff, the team, the organization, especially the athlete!